anuz505/Deep-Learning-Hackathon-Image-Segmentation-for-Autonomous-Vehicles/README.md

 ## Dataset

 The dataset used for this hackathon includes labeled images from autonomous vehicle environments, ensuring a robust and diverse training set.
-The data preprocessing scripts and dataset description are available in the `data` directory.
+The link to the dataset: https://www.kaggle.com/datasets/bishwashk/iims-hackathon-2024
 ## Installation

 To get started, clone the repository and install the required dependencies: